 When Kimberly-Clark Europe decided to directly manage its transportation logistics through a single service center, the company turned to OmPrompt to integrate the processes and data from its in-house logistics software system with the systems (electronic and paper-based) of more than 100 small and medium-sized carriers throughout Europe.

-OmPrompt, based in Tewkesbury, England, is an Integration Service Provider formed in 2003 to address the short-comings of electronic data interchange (EDI) in supply chain applications.
-With only 30% of the potential market actually using EDI, OmPrompt saw a huge opportunity in making it viable for the other 70%.
+OmPrompt, based in Tewkesbury, England, is an integration service provider formed in 2003 to address the shortcomings of electronic data interchange (EDI) in supply chain applications.
+With only 30 percent of the potential market actually using EDI, OmPrompt saw a huge opportunity in making it viable for the other 70 percent.

 Ensemble allowed us to develop a full and viable application when all our resources were constrained.